-"My pleasure, sir," Hermione forced herself to say, but she really wanted to throw a jinx or two his way when he patted Hermione's shoulder and took off the opposite direction.
+"My pleasure, sir," Hermione forces herself to say, but she really wants to throw a jinx or two his way when he pats Hermione's shoulder and takes off the opposite direction, leaving Malfoy with her.

-"I knew I could count on you Hermione!" he called back to her, before turning a corner.
+"I knew I could count on you Hermione!" he calls back to her, before turning a corner.

-"Don't think for one second that I will listen to a word you say Granger," Malfoy spat, crossing his arms in defiance.
+"Don't think for one second that I will listen to a word you say Granger," Malfoy spits, crossing his arms in defiance.

 "What makes you think that I would even want to sit in that office of your's?"